 So let’s have a look at what is involved with juxtaposition.

 You know the expression, “opposites attract”?
 Well, that’s basically how juxtaposition works.
 When using juxtaposition as a composition technique, you’re making a statement by positioning two contrasting elements in an image for emphasis and/or to tell a story.

 The elements can be anything really, but here are some examples to get you thinking:

 The list is endless and even two contrasting elements can be used.

 So, juxtaposition is just another way of saying contrast.

 Why use juxtaposition in composition?

-As with all composition techniques, juxtaposition makes the image more eye catching.
-Not only does it grab the viewer’s attention, it also holds it longer.
+As with all composition techniques, juxtaposition in photography makes the image more eye catching.
+Not only does it grab the viewer’s attention, but it also holds it longer.

 The Ultimate Composition Cheat Sheet!